International Travel Health Alert: Yellow Fever Vaccine Shortage 2009

 for Disease Control and Prevention's yellow

-fever vaccine information statement
+fever vaccine information statement before you schedule to

 be sure that you qualify to receive the vaccine.
 Pay particular